decentralized-identity/didcomm-messaging/docs/spec-files/message_structure.md

 - **id** - REQUIRED.
 Message ID.
 The `id` attribute value MUST be unique to the sender.

 - **type** - REQUIRED.
 Plaintext message type, useful for message handling in application-level protocols.
 The `type` attribute value MUST be a valid [Message Type URI](protocols.md#message-type-uri), that when resolved gives human readable information about the message.
-The attribute's value predicts the content in the `body` of the message, for example the presence of other attributes and how they SHOULD be processed.
+The attribute's value SHOULD predict the content in the `body` of the message.

 - **typ** - OPTIONAL.
 Media type of the JWM content.
 MUST be set to `application/didcomm-plain+json` for **DIDComm plaintext messages**.
 This tells generic JOSE libraries that the [JWM](https://tools.ietf.org/html/draft-looker-jwm-01) in question is [DIDComm Messaging](.) rather than a different [JWM](https://tools.ietf.org/html/draft-looker-jwm-01) type and is therefore helpful if messages will be processed in a system that supports a variety of [JWMs](https://tools.ietf.org/html/draft-looker-jwm-01).